-In 2018, Mozambique’s economy was ranked 133rd in gross domestic product (GDP) in the world.
-The country’s economy is dependent on agriculture and the export of minerals including iron ore, tantalite, gold, and bauxite.
+In 2019, Mozambique’s economy was ranked 124th in gross domestic product (GDP) in the world.
+The country’s economy is dependent on the export of coal briquettes, raw aluminum, natural gas, and raw tobacco.

 In 2018, Mozambique’s government set the goal of providing electricity to 50% of the population by 2023.
 The plan calls for the construction of numerous hydropower and solar photovoltaic projects.

-In 2018, the state power company, Electricidade de Moçambique used petroleum (55.1%) and renewable energy (44.9%) to generate electricity in Mozambique.
-Hydropower is the dominant source of renewable energy in the country.
+In 2020, the state power company, Electricidade de Moçambique used renewable energy (76%), petroleum (19%), and natural gas (5%) to generate electricity in the country.
+Hydropower is the dominant source of renewable energy in Mozambique.

-- 41 MW Solar Project – In October 2020, French renewable energy company, Neoen began work on Metoro solar power project, located in northeast Mozambique.
-The solar project is scheduled to be commissioned in 2021.
+- 41 MW Solar Project – Portuguese engineering company, EFACEC Power Solutions is continuing work on the Metoro solar project at a site in the northeast region of the country.
+The solar project is scheduled to be commissioned by year-end 2021.

 - 120 MW Wind Project – In August 2020, British infrastructure company, EleQtra began work on the Namacha Wind Farm, located in southern Mozambique.
 The wind farm is scheduled to be commissioned in 2023.

-- 1,500 MW Hydropower Project – Electricidade de Moçambique has announced plans to build the Mphanda Nkuwa hydropower project, located on the Zambezi River in northwest Mozambique.
-The hydropower project is scheduled to be commissioned in 2028.
+- 1,500 MW Hydropower Project – In May 2021, Electricidade de Moçambique announced that the construction of the Mphanda Nkuwa hydropower project, located on the Zambezi River in northwest region of the country will begin in 2021.